Chewhern/SPKDSA/README.md

 # SPKDSA
 A very simplified full stack framework for passwordless authentication using public key digital signature authentication.

+## 🌍 Project Neutrality
+This project is licensed under the MIT License to ensure maximum openness and neutrality.

+The goal is to avoid restrictions tied to specific governments, organizations, or jurisdictions.

+## Legal Precedents
+Court rulings (e.g. *Jacobsen v.
+Katzer*, BusyBox cases, *Artifex v.
+Hancom*) confirm that open source licenses are legally enforceable.
+While these precedents provide important protection for contributors, this project explicitly seeks to avoid situations where contributors are excluded based on nationality, politics, or sanctions.

+## Neutrality based code contributions
+- To maintain long-term neutrality and legal clarity of this project, all contributions must follow the Contributor License Agreement (CLA).
+- By contributing, you confirm that your work is your own (or you have the rights to submit it).
+- You grant the project maintainers the right to use, modify, and relicense your contribution under the project’s license, ensuring that no future legal or geopolitical restrictions affect this project.
+- This approach is informed by international legal precedents (Jacobsen v.
+Katzer, BusyBox GPL cases, Artifex v.
+Hancom, Hellwig v.
+VMware, etc.), which confirm that open-source licenses are legally binding.

+For details, refer to [CLA Here]()

 ## Components/Environment required

 [Download Dotnet 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)